Depo-Medrol Sterile Aqueous Suspension (Canada)This page contains information on Depo-Medrol Sterile Aqueous Suspension for veterinary use.

 Preservative: Myristyl-gamma-picolinium chloride, 0.19 mg per mL

-Metabolic and Hormonal Effects: Methylprednisolone, an anti-inflammatory steroid, synthesized and developed in the Research Laboratories of the Pharmacia & Upjohn Company, is the 6-methyl derivative of prednisolone.
+Metabolic and Hormonal Effects: Methylprednisolone, an anti-inflammatory steroid, is the 6-methyl derivative of prednisolone.
 Exceeding prednisolone in anti-inflammatory potency and having even less tendency than prednisolone to induce sodium and water retention, methylprednisolone offers the advantage over older corticosteroids of affording equally satisfactory anti-inflammatory effect with the use of lower doses and with an enhanced split between anti-inflammatory and mineralocorticoid activities.
 Estimates of the relative potencies of methylprednisolone and prednisolone range from 1.13 to 2.1, with an average of 1.5.
 In anti-inflammatory activity, as measured by the granuloma pouch assay, methylprednisolone is twice as active as prednisolone.
 In mineralocorticoid activity (i.e., the capacity to induce retention of sodium and water in the adrenalectomized rat), however, methylprednisolone is slightly less active than prednisolone.
 The duration of plasma steroid levels following rapid intravenous injection in intact dogs is appreciably longer for methylprednisolone than for prednisolone, the respective “half-life” value for the two steroids being 80.9 ± 7.5 minutes for methylprednisolone and 71.3 ± 1.7 minutes for prednisolone.
 While the effect of parenterally administered Depo-Medrol sterile aqueous suspension is prolonged, it has the same metabolic and anti-inflammatory actions as orally administered methylprednisolone acetate.

 Depo-Medrol Sterile Aqueous Suspension Indications